ConnorWiseman/jcink-custom-structure/README.md

 ```

 ## Advanced Usage
 The `html` property passed to any of the modules can be either a string or a function that returns a string.
+Although the use of a function will provide additional flexibility, they are somewhat slower.
+This performance overhead is compounded in the Custom Index, Custom Topics, and Custom Posts modules because they perform multiple reads and inserts.
+Functions are useful when more fine-tuned behavior is desired, since pure JavaScript can be added to introduce user-defined behavior based on the values provided by the modules.

+### String and Function Comparison
 The following two examples will produce equivalent output.
 ```html
 <% BOARD %>
 <script>